Template Engine Tools (tools)

 This tool allows you to work with base64 directly in the scraper.
 This tool has 2 methods:

-This tool is essentially an object that contains a large amount of pre-installed information - languages, regions, domains for search engines, etc. The complete list of elements (which may change in the future) includes:
+This tool is essentially an object that contains a large amount of pre-installed information - languages, regions, domains for search engines, etc. The complete list of elements (may change in the future):

 "YandexWordStatRegions", "TopDomains", "CountryCodes", "YahooLocalDomains", "GoogleDomains", "BingTranslatorLangs", "Top1000Words", "GoogleLangs", "GoogleInterfaceLangs", "EnglishMonths", "GoogleTrendsCountries"

-Each of these elements is an array or hash of data, and you can view the contents by outputting the data, for example, in JSON:
+Each of these elements is an array or hash of data; you can view the contents by outputting the data, for example, in JSON:

 [% tools.data.GoogleDomains.json() %]

-A simple key/value storage in memory, shared across all tasks, API requests, etc. It is reset when the scraper is restarted.
+Simple in-memory key/value storage, shared across all jobs, API requests, etc., reset when the scraper restarts.
 There are three methods:

-This tool allows you to get information about the A-Parser version and display it in the result.
+This tool allows you to get information about the A-Parser version and output it in the result.

 [% tools.aparser.version() %]

-- returns the number of threads used in the task
+[% tools.task.id %]- returns the job id[% tools.task.threadsCount %]- returns the number of threads used in the job